10:29 / 10:29

 "It's by common accord between our minister and Mr. Kofi Annan," he said when asked who suggested the April 10 deadline.

+In the field, SANA reported that Syrian authorities foiled an attempt by an “armed terrorist group” to infiltrate from Turkey to Rif Idlib.
+The authorities managed to kill one member of the group while others fled in direction of Turkey.
 Government and opposition forces clashed across Syria Monday as international envoy Kofi Annan prepared to brief the U.N.
 Security Council on the progress of his mission to ease the Syrian crisis.

 A new flurry of high-level diplomacy has failed to stop the violence in a year-old conflict the U.N. says has killed more than 9,000 people.

 On Monday, more than 70 countries, including the United States, pledged to send millions of dollars and communications equipment to opposition groups inside Syria, signaling a growing belief that diplomacy and sanctions alone will not end the repression and push Syrian President Bashar Assad from power.